utah-cs3550-fa24/assignments/hw7.md

 Now do the following:

     cd cs3550
-    python3 manage.py runserver --noreload
+    python3 manage.py runserver

 Leave the terminal open and this command running.
 If you close the terminal, or terminate the command by pressing `Ctrl+C`, you will shut down your Django application, just like when you're debugging locally.

-With the Django application running, open up a regular web browser and visit http://ip.ip.ip.ip/ with, as usual, your Elastic IP.
+With the Django application running, open up a regular web browser and visit http://XX.XX.XX.XX/ as usual.
 You should see your application running and showing the list of assignments!

-Make sure that the stylesheet, favicon, images, and links all work correctly (except submission links, which need not work yet).
+Make sure that the stylesheet, favicon, images, and links all work correctly (except submission links, which we don't require to work in this assignment).
 If one of them doesn't, check that you haven't hard-coded `localhost:8000` into any of your HTML files.
 All links in your application should be to host-relative URLs which start with a forward slash (`/`).
-If you find any broken URLs, fix them.
+If you find any broken URLs, fix them in your local copy of the code.
 Then upload the new source code by re-running the `scp` (or `pscp`) command and rerun the `runserver` command.

 Phase 5: Setting up your domain with HTTPS
 ------------------------------------------